Koushikphy/Koushikphy.github.io/_pages/about.md

 ---

-Hi there, I'm Koushik Naskar, a Data Scientist with a Ph.D. in Computational Sciences, working at the intersection of AI, automation, and real-world problem solving.
+Hi there, I'm **Koushik Naskar**, a Data Scientist with a Ph.D. in Computational Sciences, working at the intersection of AI, automation, and real-world problem solving.

 Professionally, I build AI-driven tools to automate workflows, improve efficiency, and turn ideas into scalable solutions.
 My work focuses on applying advanced GenAI techniques to solve real-world problems and create practical impact across complex systems.